Wanderlust (The Weeknd song)

-"Wanderlust" is a song by Canadian singer the Weeknd from his debut studio album Kiss Land (2013).
+"Wanderlust" is a song by the Canadian singer-songwriter the Weeknd from his debut studio album, Kiss Land (2013).
 The song heavily samples "Precious Little Diamond" by Dutch disco group Fox the Fox, and was released as the sixth single from the album on March 31, 2014.
 A remix of "Wanderlust" by Pharrell Williams also appears as a bonus track on the iTunes edition of Kiss Land.